Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 Monasteries In Bulgaria - Dragalevtsi Monastery of the Holy Mother of God of Vitosha, Bulgaria.

-Finally, when exploring Vitosha Park, it is possible to reach one more amazing monastery, the Dragalevtsi Monastery.
-Take the trail from the Dragalevtsi parish – it gains height following a paved path.
+Finally, when exploring Vitosha Park, you can reach one more amazing monastery, the Dragalevtsi Monastery.
+Take the trail from the Dragalevtsi parish—it gains height following a paved path.

 If you keep going, you will get to the beginning of a forest and follow the path that takes you further.
 After you cross the bridge, the course takes you directly to the monastery’s gates.